-This protects the value of your investment at one or more specific dates in the future.
-These dates are explained in the Guaranteed benefits section.
+This protects the value of your investment at a specific date in the future.
+The maturity date is December 31st the year the annuitant turns 105.
+This date is explained in the Guaranteed benefits section.

-On these dates, you will receive the greater of:
+On this date, you will receive the greater of: